qkzk/fm/development.md

     https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap03.html#tag_03_170

 - [ ] BUG: double quote & antislash doesn't work for ueberzug since there's already escaping.
-- [ ] Neovim integration
+- [x] Neovim integration
-  - [ ] open fm with current file selected whatever the terminal used
+  - [x] open fm with current file selected whatever the terminal used
-  - [ ] renaming in fm renames the buffer
+  - [x] renaming in fm renames the buffer
-  - [ ] deleting in fm deletes the buffer
+  - [x] deleting in fm deletes the buffer
-  - [ ] open a file in fm opens a new buffer with the file
+  - [x] open a file in fm opens a new buffer with the file
-  - [ ] BUG: filepicker opens in terminal window instead of full & keeps the terminal window settings (no line number...)
+  - [x] FIX: filepicker opens in terminal window instead of full & keeps the terminal window settings (no line number...)
     The problems comes from incompatibiliy between floatterm & normal terminal.
     In floatterm, we have to exit _the floatterm_, then open the new buffer, In normal terminal, we have to exit _the terminal:_ then open the new buffer.